Quantum deformation of cubic string field theory: Witten's open string field theory

 These axioms are satisfied when $\mathcal{A}$ is taken to be the space of string fields

-The string field is a functional on matter, ghost and anti-ghost fields describing an open string ($0\leq \sigma \leq \pi$).
-Using such a string field, we can show that the action \eqref{action} satisfies these axioms, and use these axioms, we can also demonstrate that it is invariant under the gauge transformations
+The string field is functional on matter, ghost, and anti-ghost field describing an open string ($0\leq \sigma \leq \pi$).
+Using such a string field, we can show that the action \eqref{action} satisfies these axioms, and using these axioms, we can also demonstrate that it is invariant under the gauge transformations

 for any gauge parameter $\Lambda \in \mathcal{A}$.